 So what is Debt consolidation?

-Debt consolidation is bringing together all your debts under one umbrella to a new financial product such as a credit card or loan in a bid to save on interest payments from your various debt obligations.
-You will usually then have to make one monthly repayment to cover this new debt rather than lots of little payments.
+Debt consolidation is bringing together all your debts under one umbrella to a new financial product such as a credit card or a loan in a bid to save on interest payments from your various debt obligations.
+You will usually then have to make one monthly repayment to cover this new debt rather than lots of payments for each debt you owe.

 There are two types of debt consolidation loans